arm1n/arminribis.com/src/pages/contact/index.md

 ---
 template: contact
-seo:
 description: Give me a call or write an email to get in touch!
 title: Contact
-menu: false
+show_in_menu: false
 ---
 # Say Hello!